 Should churches obtain "directors and officers" insurance coverage for the members of their board?
 Does the enactment of the Volunteer Protection Act (and corresponding state laws) make such insurance unnecessary?
 Not at all.
 The legal protection provided by these laws is not absolute.
-They do not apply if a board member receives any form of compensation (other than travel expense reimbursements), and ...
+They do not apply if a board member receives any form of compensation (other than travel expense reimbursements), and they do not apply if a board member is accused of gross negligence.
+Directors and officers insurance will provide coverage for such exceptions. ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."